Profile Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - In some cases, your landlord may agree to pay for some of the leasehold improvements as part of your lease negotiations.

-7. Rent: $8,500 to $22,500
+7. Store Rent: $5,000 to $19,500

 - The rental expense may vary widely based on geographic location, size of the premises, local rental rates, and other factors.

 - A typical stand-alone store occupies from 1,200 to 1,500 square feet of commercial space, and a typical in-facility store occupies from 500 to 600 square feet of commercial space.

 - For an in-facility store, rent may be in the form of a flat rate or a percentage of gross sales.

 8. Lease and Utility Security Deposits: $1,000 to $9,500

 🚀How to Find, Vet & FUND a Good Franchise.
 Watch Our Webinar Live or the Recording Later (Register Now – It's Free)

 - Landlords may require a last month’s rent and security deposit, and utility companies may require that you place a deposit before installing telephone, gas and electricity, and related utility services.